Online Privacy and Security

 This is doubly true of sensitive personal information like your social security number.
 Even just the last four digits.
 Unless it’s your bank, a credit bureau, a company that wants to do a background check on you, chances are they don't really need it.

-Only use Software or Apps you Trust
+Only Use Software Or Apps You Trust

 Whether you're installing new software on your devices, make sure you are getting it from a source you trust.
 Legitimate looking software can sometimes turn out to be a complete scam, like the Scandal over the Meitu Photo App, which collects a mountain of data on its users.
 Make sure anything you download comes from a trusted developer and a trusted source.
 If you do not know where your software came from, you will not know what it is really doing.
 This means there is no telling where your information is going.

-Only use Secure Wi-Fi Connections
+Only Use Secure Wi-Fi Connections

 Sure, it's convenient to use the free Wi-Fi service at your local coffee shop, but there's no telling who is snooping.
 If you use public Wi-Fi, don't use it to convey private information.
 Browsing your favorite website is fine, but take extra security measures if you're logging into an account.
 Use a VPN service to encrypt all the data you send.
 There are many services that can do this.
-Including NordVPN.

 Check Those Links